evekites/STM32_AstrumPCBPublic/012 AP I2C IO_EXTENDER switches/README.md

 With this project you can check if a switch connect to the ports below was pressed.
 You can specify which switch you want to check (there is a physical problem with SW2 at this moment).
 Pressing the specified switch, the 4 lights LED_RED_M, LED_GREEN_M, LED_BLUE_M and LED_BLUE will loop as long as the switch is pressed.

-At the same time at the VCP you'll see the status of all 8 ports on the IO_Extender.
+At the same time the status of all 8 ports on the IO_Extender (LED's an switches) will be show on the VCP.

 0 SW2
 1 LED_RED_M